blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 > [!NOTE] Adoptive Storage
 > From Android 6.0, Android supports the use of external SD cards to extend internal storage.
 This functionality is called Adoptive Storage.
 An SD card using adoptive storage is wiped initially, formatted with EXT4 or F2FS and is encrypted.
 >
-> It uses GPT instead of MBR like traditional storage, and hence, its storage capacity goes up to 9 ZB.
+> - It uses GPT instead of MBR like traditional storage, and hence, its storage capacity goes up to 9 ZB.
-> -`/mnt/expand/[UUID]/media/0`
+> - With Adoptive Storage, the unified internal storage is mounted at `/mnt/expand/[UUID]/media/0` rather than at `/data/media/0`

 #incomplete